sibbiii/how-we-dev-mw/doc/source/01_welcome.md

 In short, [we version control all our product and project code (our "colonies") in folders within one repository](chap_version_control).
 This repository has a special  branch called main.
 [Newly developed code is always merged with the head of main](develop_at_head).
 To work, we also always check out our code from main.
 Thus, [we agree as a team to never break main](chap_never_break_main).
 We achieve this by [building and checking our code before merging](chap_build_before_merge).
 In the unlikely case we missed something and cannot correct our mistake fast, [we revert](chap_revert) to the last known working state to unblock us and our colleagues.
 Obviously, this only works if [we automate the one build](chap_automate_the_one_build) of main and have a [vast amount of high-quality tests](chap_tests).
 Such tests cannot be created after coding has been done.
 They need to be created iteratively while coding, either test first or code first, [then test, then code, and so on in small two-minute cycles](chap_tdd).
 Collaboration with team members happens on main and not on branches.
 This is why we merge to main often.
 When a build takes days to complete, merging to main frequently becomes a pain.
 Thus, we go to great lengths to [achieve a 10-minute build](chap_fast_build), which in turn allows us to [merge at least daily](chap_merge_daily).
 Sounds too good to be true, but can be achieved [using a build-system that never builds any part of the software twice](chap_build_system) but instead uses the cached result from a prior execution.
 Such caching can only work well if all build-steps are deterministic (same input - same output) and hermetic (all inputs controlled).
 Furthermore, [the codebase needs to be decoupled](chap_decouple) into small build-steps with all dependencies being known beforehand.
 Thus, as always, to win, [we need to educate ourselves](chap_educate) and [invest in architecture](chap_architecture).

-Your life does not need to be painful.
-When using a sophisticated build system, there is no difference anymore if we start the build locally or from the CI in a pull-request: speed and result are the same.
-There is no need anymore to know any dependency in a 30+ million lines codebase, let the build system and the tests do their job.
+Our life does not need to be painful.
+When using a sophisticated build system, there is no difference anymore if we start the build locally or from the CI in a pull request: speed and result are the same.
+There is no need to know any dependency in a 30+ million lines codebase anymore.
+Let the build system and the tests do their job.

-## "It's all about the mindset"
+## "It's all about the mindset."

 Unfortunately, introducing continuous development at the head of a single repository cannot be achieved by setting up [some fancy build system from Google](https://bazel.build/) and introducing mandatory, automatically checked rules right before integration.

 Firstly, developers are smart.
 That is why we hired them in the first place.
-If they have to trick the system for whatever good or bad reason, they will succeed.
-Let us take code coverage as example.
+They will succeed if they have to trick the system for whatever good or bad reason.
+Let us take code coverage as an example.
 There is a subtle difference between developers expecting a high level of coverage and managers requiring a high level of coverage.
-The latter is easily reachable with low quality tests, or taken to the extreme, generating tests.
+The latter is easily reachable with low-quality tests, or taken to the extreme, generating tests.

 Secondly, programming is and will always be a tradeoff.
-Enforcing a clean-code rule such as "a function must not have more than three parameters and none of them should be boolean" will bring us nowhere, still, there is more truth into this idea then you might think.
-The same holds true for how often you should integrate your code.
-Should you integrate daily?
-Or maybe you should integrate every two days as the build takes forever?
-Or maybe you should integrate now as you just completed a large refactoring?
+Enforcing a clean-code rule such as "a function must not have more than three parameters and none of them should be boolean" will bring us nowhere.
+Still, there is more truth to this idea than we might think.
+The same holds for how often we should integrate our code.
+Should we integrate daily?
+Or should we integrate every two days as the build takes forever?
+Or should we integrate now as we just completed a large refactoring?
 The answer will in most cases be: "It depends"

-Thirdly, we cannot cover any possible situation you will encounter in your daily business with a rule.
+Thirdly, we cannot cover any possible situation we will encounter in our daily business with a rule.
 What to do then?

 We believe that mindset is more important than strict rules.
 Remember the assumption from above: We trust each other.
-This is why in the sections that follow we will focus on mindset and hope that these guiding principles will help you to make the best possible choices in whatever situation you are.
+This is why we will focus on mindset in the sections that follow and hope that these guiding principles will help you to make the best possible choices in whatever situation we are in.